Characterisation (law): Overview

 Characterisation is one of the key elements in demarcating the choice of law and jurisdiction issues.
 The first stage is for the court to determine if it has jurisdiction, if appropriate, to avoid forum shopping.
 Once the forum court decides that it has jurisdiction to hear the case, it must characterise or classify the cause(s) of action, this relates to choice of law matters.
-That is regarded as the most important and difficult problem in conflict of laws as trade and travel between states has become the norm.
+That is regarded as the most important and difficult problem in conflict of laws as trade and travel between states have become the norm.
 The effects of broken promises, defective goods, traffic accidents and marital squabbles are no longer confined to the sovereign territory of one particular state or nation.
 This is especially complicated because domestic laws usually operate to satisfy domestic interest.
-Various causes in actions and their respective remedies differ depending on the state.
+Various causes of actions and their respective remedies differ depending on the state.
 This derive from historical and political circumstances.
 The addition of the Rome I and Rome II Regulations to the European Union conflict of laws regime is designed to determine the choice of law which applies to situations where commercial or civil matters of broken promises, defective goods, traffic accidents, etc. with a party which is domiciled in a Member State.

 The role of characterisation within an international private law adjudication might be highlighted if understood within the simplest example of the sale of a bicycle by A to B. The transaction has both contractual and proprietary elements.
 Different jurisdictions will characterise the matter in different ways depending on their own laws.
 As is crucial within the international private law context, it is the responsibility of the adjudicating court to determine the proper law and subsequently apply it.

 For example, in English law, two separate methods for characterising the cause of action exist.
 The first, are commercial and civil matters relating to contractual and non-contractual obligations.
 The Rome Regulations determine choice of law rules in said matters by providing an allocative framework for characterisation.
 By contrast, the second method is that of the common law rules, applying to matters of property, marriage, and matters which fall outside the Rome Regulations.
 In Macmillan Inc. v Bishopsgate Investment Trust plc [1996] 1 ALL E R 585, Auld LJ. accepted that "the proper approach is to look beyond the formulation of the claim and to identify according to the lex fori the true issue or issues thrown up by the claim and the defence".
 In both cases, characterisation depends on determining the applicable law to the set of facts in order to determine the choice of law.
 This is often done in reference to the lex causae, the "law of the causes".
-However, the lex causae would, under certain circumstance, be problematic to determine the facts of the case.
+However, the lex causae would, under certain circumstances, be problematic for determining the facts of the case.

+Characterisation of issues vs. characterisation of laws

+Characterisation in the conflict of laws can be applied both to issues in dispute in a particular case, and in relation to particular foreign laws.